VatoAI/snakkaz-chat/docs/MIGRATION-FINAL-STEPS.md

 2. Check for any console errors
 3. Verify that SSL is properly configured (no mixed content warnings)
 4. Check network requests to ensure they're going to the correct domains

+### 3.5 Supabase Client Issue

+1. Open browser developer tools
+2. Check for any "Multiple GoTrueClient instances" warnings in the console
+3. Verify Supabase authentication works correctly
+4. Test all Supabase-dependent features (chat, profiles, groups)
+5. If issues persist, check `docs/SUPABASE-SINGLETON-PATTERN.md` for troubleshooting

+### 3.6 SSL Certificate Verification

+1. Check that all pages load with HTTPS
+2. Verify there are no mixed content warnings
+3. Check the SSL certificate details in the browser
+4. Test that HTTPS redirect works properly
+5. If issues persist, check `docs/SSL-CONFIGURATION.md` for troubleshooting

 ## 4. Implement Security Recommendations